pokergeist/FreedomWing-PD/other/BatteryOperation.md

 * the cells **cannot be charged** using the Feather's on-board charger as is.
 An adapter board could be made to allow the cells to be plugged in and placed in series with a 7.4V connection to the FW board.
 Then later disconnected and plugged into the Feather's battery connector.
 * The pads for the USB and BAT cut/solder jumper **must be not be connected**.
 There can be no 7.4V backfeed into the USB cable, 3.3V voltage regulator, Li-ion charger.
 * The +7.4V lead can be connected to the node connecting the D1 or D2 cathode, Pololu pin1 (Vmax), or either of the lower BAT or USB pads ... i.e., what's in purple.
+The negative lead goes to GND.

 ![Vmax node](../img/FW-Vmax.png)